matickop/RobotCV/README.md

 - Python 3.11 or higher
 - Linux (tested on Fedora 41) or Windows 10/11
-- Connection with robot and camera(on the same switch) via TCP/IP
+- Connection with robot and camera via TCP/IP
 - Camera drivers (Pypylon for Basler cameras)

 ### Setup